 Interim Planning Manager Wyss recapped the Planning Commission consensus to amend the definition of major and minor utilities to address the neighborhood stormwater facility designation rather than pursuing a Chapter 80 hearing use determination.
 The definition change could be included with the proposed 28-foot street width Code amendments that are scheduled to be considered in September.
-The majority consensus of Commissioners, except Commissioner Mathews, agreed that neighborhood stormwater facilities should be regarded as minor utilities.
+Commissioners agreed that neighborhood stormwater facilities should be regarded as minor utilities.
 Wyss will draft definitions amendments for final review by the Planning Commission.